eirstone/WiproDemoApp/README.md

 ## Con
-1. No testcases added since there is no enough time
+1. No testcases included
+2. Parsing json to model class is not generic type